-In line with the Group's long term objective to strengthen our position as a financial technology solution provider and to expand our market share, the Group intends to expend resources on enhancing and upgrading our existing financial trading solutions, exploring the development of new IT solutions, establishing our research and development centre and pursuing selective acquisition(s).
+In line with the Group's long term objective to strengthen our position as a financial technology solution provider and to expand our market share, the Group intends to expend resources on enhancing and upgrading our existing financial trading solutions, exploring the development of new IT solutions, establishing our R&D centre and pursuing selective acquisition(s).

-Looking ahead, the Group believe that the coming year shall continue to be challenging.
-The uncertain economic and political environment will affect the stability of financial market and may adversely affect the financial performance of the Group for the coming financial year.
-In response to the unfavorable market conditions, the Group will continue focusing on research and development in innovative IT products and services and providing stable and reliable financial trading solutions.
-Our next focus will be HTML5 which can be used together with other web technologies to build an interactive web version of AUTON.
-HTML5 is increasingly adopted in financial trading solutions which can speed up the deployment process of users because it does not require installation of any software and the real-time market data is built without full reload of the web page.
-Our management will also keep in view the progress of other business objectives such as pursuing selective acquisition(s) and establishment of research and development centre.
+Looking forward, the Group believe that the COVID-19 may continue to adversely affect the financial performance of the Group for the coming financial year.
+In response to the unfavorable market conditions, the Group will continue to focus on R&D in innovative IT products and services and provide stable and reliable financial trading solutions and non-financial IT solutions.
+Our next focus will be the financial and non-financial IT solutions projects awarded in January 2021 and April 2021 respectively.
+We believe that we can build a strong reputation after we complete those projects successfully.
+Our management will also keep in view the progress of other business objectives such as pursuing selective acquisition(s) and establishment of R&D centre.
 For details of how the Group utilises the net proceeds from the Listing, please refer to the paragraph headed "Use of Proceeds from the Listing" under this section.

-The Directors believe that the financial resources received by the Group from the Listing will strengthen its financial position and enable it to implement its business plan as mentioned above.
+The Directors believe that the financial resources obtained by the Group from the Listing will strengthen its financial position and enable it to implement its business plan as mentioned above.